Andrew-S-Rosen/mof_screen/README.md

 ## The screener

-The main tool to initialize a screening workflow is the `pymofscreen.screener` class, which is described below.
-At the bare minimum, you must provide it the base directory where the DFT screening results should be stored (`basepath`), the path to where the MOF CIF files are located (`mofpath`), the name of the job submission script (`submit_script`), and the name of the standard output (`stdout_file`).
-All the results are stored in `basepath/results`, and any errors are stored in `basepath/errors`.
-The `screener` also requires that the user specify the k-points per atom (KPPA) that should be used.
-By default, it will use 100 KPPA and 1000 KPPA for the low- and high-accuracy phases of the workflow, respectively.
-Generally, `kpts_path` does not need to be altered unless you wish to manually specify the k-points for each CIF.
+The main tool to initialize a screening workflow is the `pymofscreen.screener` class.
+At the bare minimum, you must provide it the following arguments and keywords:
+	1. `basepath`: The base directory where the DFT screening results should be stored.
+The results are stored in `/basepath/results`, and any errors are stored in `/basepath/errors`.
+	2. `mofpath`: The path where the MOF CIF files are located.
+	3. `kpts_path` and/or `kppas`: If `kpts_path` is set to `auto`, PyMOFScreen will automatically generate a kpoint grid using the k-points per atom (KPPA) specified via the `kppas` keyword argument.
+The `kppas` argument should be a list with two entries: the low- and high-accuracy KPPAs to use (defaults to [100,1000]).
+Alternatively, one can provide a text file of all the desired k-points, specifying the path explicitly via `kpts_path` (see the `/examples` folder for an example k-points file.)
+	4. `submit_script`: The name of the job submission script.
+	5. `stdout_file`: The name of the standard output.

 ```python
 class screener():